ryanjchrist/ryanjchrist.github.io/VIEW_LOCALLY.md

    http://localhost:8000
    ```

+## Notes

+- **CSS is compiled**: The SCSS has been compiled to `assets/css/main.css` - no build step needed!
+- **Static HTML**: View HTML files directly (index.html, about.html, projects.html, etc.)
+- **Images**: Loaded from the `assets/images/` directory
+- **Refresh**: Just refresh your browser to see changes after editing files

 ## Making Changes

-- Edit `index.html` for content and structure
+- Edit HTML files directly for content and structure
-- Edit `styles.css` for styling and design
+- Edit `assets/css/main.css` for styling (or edit SCSS files in `_sass/` and recompile if you have a Sass compiler)
-- Edit `script.js` for interactivity
 - Refresh your browser to see changes

-## Notes
+## Important

-- The server will automatically reload when you refresh the page
-- Images are loaded from the `assets/images/` directory
-- Make sure all file paths are correct relative to the root directory
+Since this is a Jekyll site, some pages may use Liquid templating that won't work with a static server.
+For full functionality including dynamic content, you'd need Jekyll, but for viewing the styling and basic structure, the static server works fine.